sqlasskicker/meta-installer/README.md

 Now it will automatically install the metasploit framework

+# After installation type:
+msfconsole

-After installation type msfconsole to use metasploit
+to use metasploit